 Almost every city has a street named Main, but no other has quite the hip vibe or the stellar view of Vancouver’s.
 Catch a transit bus to Main and 30th, and enjoy the gradual three-kilometre downhill stroll back to the Main Street Skytrain station with the downtown skyline and mountains visible ahead.
 Enjoy dipping into antique stores, vintage shops, and local hideouts such as The Regional Assembly of Text, with hundreds of zines and self-published books.
-Try a coffee tasting flight at Kafka’s Coffee & Tea, or for some dainty high tea without the royal price tag (or the expectation of formal attire), have a sip and some pastries at La Petite Cuillère.
+Try a coffee tasting flight at Kafka’s Coffee & Tea, or grab some all-vegetarian pub food at the Twin Peaks theme restaurant, The Black Lodge.

 There’s no better neighbourhood in Vancouver to grab a craft beer than Mount Pleasant, just north of Broadway.
 Main Street Brewing, Brassneck, and Red Truck Beer Company are all within walking distance of each other, and only a start to the brewery crawl that can be had.